[Image: A bland banner that says “Raising Luminaries Resource Roundup June”]

 - For adults: The Luminary Braintrust’s #GrownUpBookClub reading list.

-- Read about so many types of dads, including validating stories for kids with and without dads.
-Including but not limited to:
+Read about all kinds of dads!
+Including validating stories for kids with multiple dads, and without dads.

 - Dad by My Side: Involved, primary caretaker dads!